Postgraduate Course

 If you are required to undertake any associate study or additional study as a condition of your offer for the programme, please be aware that the cost for this may be in addition to the programme cost stated above.

-The 80-credit Independent Research Project (IRP) (7NU994) runs across the entire two-year program with the teaching element delivered alongside the year one modules.
+The 80-credit Independent Research Project (IRP) (7NU994) runs across the entire two-year programme with the teaching element delivered alongside the year one modules.

-This will also apply if you enrol onto the IRP module and decide after 1 November to exit the MRes Nursing and Midwifery programme early with a Postgraduate Diploma.
-As part of the Postgraduate Diploma, you will also need to study the 20-credit Evidence Based Practice Project (7NU645) at the end of year two, for which fees will apply.
+This will also apply if you enrol onto the IRP module and decide after 1 November to exit the MRes Health and Care (Nursing and Midwifery) programme early with a Postgraduate Diploma.
+As part of the Postgraduate Diploma, you will also need to study the 20-credit Evidence Based Practice Project at the end of year two, for which fees will apply.
 Similarly, if you have enrolled onto the IRP module and then decide, after 1 November, to take a break from study, you will remain liable for the full module fee for the IRP and will need to retake the module again, incurring a new module fee upon return to programme.

 Flexible payment plans available